SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 ![Task Manager running in GTK.](figures/figure5.png label=Todogtk&width=80)

 ### Conclusion
-In this tutorial we show that with Spec presenters are responsible of defining
+In this tutorial, we show that Spec presenters are responsible for defining:
 - their subcomponents
 - their layouts (how such components are displayed)
 - how such components interact